RikudouSage/IBAN/README.md

 ## Usage

-There are two validators and two iban implementations, one generic and one for Czech accounts.
+There are multiple IBAN implementations:

 ### Generic IBAN